atg/mutton/README.md

 Ideas:

+* Finish a function in `untested`, by fixing bugs or adding tests.
-* Check wishlist.txt for desired functions.
+* Check wishlist.txt a desired function and implement it.
+Run `python compile.py create <+modulename> <+functionname>`.
-* Check the issue tracker.
+* Check the issue tracker and fix a bug.
 * Fix a TODO somewhere
 * More tests are always welcome.